Sean-In-The-Library/youtubesummaries/README.md

 - **Language Models**: Deepseek-r1:7b

 ## Attribution
-This project is part of the [AI Engineering Hub](https://github.com/patchy631/ai-engineering-hub), which provides in-depth tutorials on LLMs, RAGs, and real-world AI agent applications.
+This project is a fork of [AI Engineering Hub](https://github.com/patchy631/ai-engineering-hub), which provides in-depth tutorials on LLMs, RAGs, and real-world AI agent applications.
+I just had to make a couple of changes to get it working.

 ## Author
 Sean A. Harrington